 The Application Process

-The Office of Global Education invites Georgetown faculty members interested in spending a semester in residence at the Villa during the Academic Year 2018-2019 to apply by September 15, 2017.
-A list of the eligibity requirements and application materials is avalable below.
+The Office of Global Education invites Georgetown faculty members interested in serving as Faculty in Residence at Villa Le Balze during the Academic Year 2019-2020 to apply by September 21, 2018.
+A list of the eligibility requirements and application materials is available below.

 - Applicants may be full time (tenure-line or non-tenure line) or part time (adjunct) professors, but must have taught undergraduate courses for a minimum of 4 semesters at Georgetown (at the time of application).

 - Applicants may not have served as Faculty in Residence at Villa Le Balze within the past 4 semesters (at the time of application).

 - Preferred applicants will show a demonstrated interest and a history of involvement in programs and experiences related to undergraduate student formation, experiential learning, or global education.